 4.4.3. to elect the Executive Committee and Co-Chairs;

 4.4.4. to terminate membership of individual members if the decision is approved by at least 2/3 of the participants in a vote if the member seriously damages the interests of the GYA and provided the member has been granted a reasonable opportunity to be heard before any decision is taken;

 4.4.5. to take any other decision required to promote the goals of the GYA, according to its constitution;

 4.4.6. to exercise any other right arising from the law or the Constitution;

 4.5.
 The General Assembly shall normally convene at least once every calendar year for an Annual General Meeting or AGM at a location and time set by the Executive Committee.
-The notice shall be sent at least three months before the meeting.
+Subject to Section 4.7., the notice shall be sent at least three months before the meeting.

 4.6.
 The Executive Committee may call for a Special General Meeting of the General Assembly at its discretion or shall do so at the request of one- third of the members.
 The notice shall be sent at least 4 weeks before the meeting.

-4.9.
-The General Assembly may only take formal decisions if at least one-third of its members participate in the General Meeting.
+4.10.
+The General Assembly may only take formal decisions if at least one- third of its members participate in the General Meeting.
 Unless explicitly provided for otherwise in the constitution, decisions by the General Assembly must be supported by more than half of the participants in a vote, and abstentions shall not be considered a vote.

 4.11.
 The resolutions of the General Assembly shall be recorded in minutes, which shall be distributed to the members soon after the meeting.

 4.12.
-The EC may invite alumni, GYA staff, members of the Advisory Board and other people as it sees fit to attend and participate in the running of the AGM.
+The EC may invite alumni, GYA staff, members of the Advisory Board and other people as it sees fit to attend and participate in the running of the General Meetings.
 Invited attendees may not participate in voting and shall not count towards quorum.

 5.1.
 The General Assembly shall elect two members as Co-Chairs following the procedure described in section 8.